PostgREST/postgrest-docs/auth.rst

 JWT Generation
 --------------

 You can create a valid JWT either from inside your database or via an external service.
 Each token is cryptographically signed with a secret key.
 In the case of symmetric cryptography the signer and verifier share the same secret passphrase.
-In assymetric cryptography the signer uses the private key and the verifier the public key.
+In asymmetric cryptography the signer uses the private key and the verifier the public key.
 PostgREST supports both symmetric and asymmetric cryptography.

 JWT from SQL
 ~~~~~~~~~~~~